cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 Certain commands may have a specific requirement that causes them to immediately fail without retrying: such as {% url `cy.request()` request %}.

-Others, such as DOM based commands will automatically retry and wait for their corresponding elements to exist before failing.
+Others, such as DOM based commands will automatically {% url "retry" retry-ability %} and wait for their corresponding elements to exist before failing.

 Even more - action commands will automatically wait for their element to reach an {% url 'actionable state' interacting-with-elements %} before failing.